-Applications to these programs require a portfolio or audition.
+Applications to these programs require a portfolio.
 Please click on your area of interest to view your additional requirement:

-Applications to these programs have an option to submit a portfolio.
+Applications to these programs have an option to submit a portfolio or an audition.
 Please click on your area of interest to view your additional requirement:

 Applications for admission are reviewed on a continuous basis.
 This means that your application will be evaluated as soon as all required documents have been received.
 Written notification of your eligibility for admission will be sent as soon as a decision has been reached and normally no later than April 1 for fall freshmen who apply by January 15.
 Early Action and Early Decision applicants will be notified in December.

 The review of Regular Decision applications begins in January.
 Enrolling students are required to submit final transcripts to verify that all work in progress is successfully completed.
 In the event that the final semester of work does not meet the required criteria, acceptance may be rescinded.

 Early Decision applications may be accepted, denied, or deferred for further consideration in our regular decision process.
 All Early Decision notifications will be sent by mid-December.
 LMU’s Early Decision program is binding.
 Students admitted under Early Decision must submit their tuition deposit by January 11th.
 Students whose applications are denied through Early Decision may not seek further consideration; all Early Decision denials are final.

 Early Action applications may be accepted, denied, or deferred for further consideration in our regular decision process.
 All Early Action notifications will be sent by late December.
 LMU’s Early Action program is non-binding; students accepted under Early Action still have until the Candidate’s Reply Date of May 1 to commit to LMU.
 Students whose applications are denied through Early Action may not seek further consideration; Early Action denials are final.

 Living on Campus

 LMU encourages first-year students (i.e., freshmen) to live in university housing because it enriches their educational experience.
 For fall enrollment, University housing is guaranteed to first-year students who submit their non-refundable tuition deposits by May 1.